← All case studies

 IKB

 IKB (Innsbrucker Kommunalbetriebe) is the municipal utility of Innsbruck, Austria, water, energy, waste, telecom.
-They needed someone to build their Smart City programme, not write another slide deck about it.
+They had a Smart City build underway and needed engineering hands to help take it to city scale, not another slide deck about it.

 ENTERPRISE 2019-2023 Live